-Factors such as gender, age, nationality, weight and health can affect how a person's liver metabolizes alcohol.
-When the liver has too much alcohol to handle, normal liver function can be interrupted leading to a chemical imbalance.
+Factors such as gender, age, nationality, weight, and health can affect the way a person's liver metabolizes alcohol.
+When the liver has too much alcohol to handle, normal liver function can be interrupted leading to chemical imbalance.

 Alcohol turns some liver cells into fat and damages others.

-Alcohol is easily absorbed from the digestive tract, and up to 98% is metabolized in the liver.
+Alcohol is easily absorbed through the digestive tract, and up to 98% is metabolized in the liver.
 Each liver cell contains three pathways for alcohol metabolism.

-With regular use of alcohol, this regenerative capacity can be inhibited and lead to liver damage.
-Heavy long-term alcohol consumption can lead to the accumulation of fat in the liver, which can progress to alcoholic hepatitis, or lead to cirrhosis of the liver.
+With regular use of alcohol, this regenerative ability can be inhibited and lead to liver damage.
+Long-term heavy alcohol consumption can lead to the accumulation of fat in the liver, which can progress to alcoholic hepatitis, or lead to cirrhosis of the liver.

 This is why it is important to respect the guidelines for sensitive consumption and to spend at least two days a week without alcohol.